 - Print marketing

 You can also hold special promotions to use the sales tax holiday to your advantage.
-In addition to the tax-free savings, you may also offer discounts to draw customers in.
+In addition to the tax-free savings, you may offer discounts or coupons to draw customers in.

 If you want to really make your business stand out, you can absorb all sales tax.
 This means that you pay taxes on items the state does not include in its sales tax holiday.
 Before absorbing sales tax, check with your state to verify it’s legal.

-During a tax-free weekend, week, or day, be sure to collect customer information and add them to your customer base.
-That way, you can advertise future specials, let customers know what’s new, or create customer loyalty programs for small business.
+During a tax-free weekend, week, or day, collect customer information and add them to your customer base.
+That way, you can advertise future specials, let customers know what’s new, or create customer loyalty programs.

 2. Get employees on the same page